Itelina/Itelina.github.io/_posts/2015-7-20-BoxOfficePrediction.md

 ---
 layout: post
 title: Predicting Movie Box Office Success
 excerpt: Can you predict this year's biggest box office hits in the theaters?
-I tinker with movie data here to build a predictive model -
+Let's build a predictive model!
 ---